-Advantages Disadvantages

-1. Machine language makes fast and -

-efficient use of the computer. remembered

-2. It requires no translator to translate the code.
+Advantages Disadvantages 1.
+Machine language makes fast and 1.
+All operation codes have to be efficient use of the computer. remembered 2.
+It requires no translator to translate the code.
 It is directly understood by the computer.
 2. All memory addresses have to be remembered.
 3. It is hard to find errors in a program written in the machine language.